 Which hair types can benefit from keratin treatments?

 Different hair textures will naturally contain different amounts of keratin.
-For example, if you have naturally curly or frizzy hair, it’ll contain less keratin than that of someone with naturally straight hair.
+For example, if you have curly or natural hair, it’ll contain less keratin than that of someone with straight hair, because of its unique structure.
 You’ll also have less keratin in your hair if it’s been chemically-processed before (i.e. dyed or permed), but the good news is, a keratin treatment can help undo that feeling of dry, dull hair, and restore a smoother, shinier appearance.

 So, the answer to your question?
 Keratin treatments can be beneficial for most hair types – and there are many kinds of treatments available to suit your specific needs.
 Whether you’re longing for sleek, frizz-free tresses, or just want to repair some of the damage caused by over-exposure to natural elements or other chemicals, there’s bound to be a keratin treatment that’s right for you.
 Remember: this is not a one-size-fits-all procedure, so do seek consultation from your stylist beforehand.